ajcondondev/gridpulse-nh/README.md

 The app supports live public connectors for electricity demand, weather, EV charging, utility rates, emissions, flood zones, social vulnerability, and municipal geography, alongside a synthetic demand generator and a weather × demand analysis workflow.

-> **Disclaimer:** Not affiliated with Eversource Energy or any utility company.
-All data comes from publicly available APIs and government datasets.
+> **Disclaimer:** All data comes from publicly available APIs and government datasets.

 ---